Hybrid Printing: Is It Right For Your Business?

 Comparing Hybrid To Flexography:

-Hybrid technology does, however, offer the ability to work with customized designs.
-Multiple SKUs can be done in any color without having to manufacture an expensive plate, unlike Flexography.
+Hybrid technology does, however, offer the ability to work with customized designs, unlike flexography.
+Multiple SKUs can be done in any color without having to manufacture an expensive plate that flexography requires to update different print jobs.

 How To Know if Hybrid Is Right For Your Business: